stjude/XenoCP/README.md

 aligner: "bwa aln"
 ```

-The following is an example `run` command where files are stored in `test/{data,reference}`.
-Outputs are saved in `test/results`.
+The following is an example `run` command where the data files are stored in the current directory under `sample_data/input_data`.
+Outputs are saved in `results` in the current directory.
+The path to the reference files on the host machine needs to be provided.

-This example assumes you are running against Mus musculus (genome build MGSCv37).
+This example assumes you are running against *Mus musculus* (genome build MGSCv37).
 Set the path to the folder containing your reference data
 and run the following command to produce output from the included sample data.
 Test output for comparison is located at `sample_data/output_data`.

 ```